Informatievlaanderen/OSLO-EA-to-RDF/README.md

 assigned to the elements in the EA project.
 The configuration specified when running the tool determines how these tags are converted into RDF.

+**Tag values are limited to 256 characters**, to get around this limitation, you can use the value `NOTE` to indicate tag note should be used as a value.

 The specific tags used for the OSLO project are listed [here](OSLO-configuration.md).

 All tags listed below can be customised through the configuration, [see below](#builtin-tags).